-Print site data to preserve a record of the system configuration (see Table 3 on page 28).
+Print site data to preserve a record of the system configuration (see Table 3).
 Verify that all information is correct.
 Make corrections as necessary.

 Note: Items marked with an asterisk () are required.
 Other items are recommended for a total system status.